TV RESET REWIND: A Senior Leadership Forum

-In case you missed it, VAB + Beet.TV brought you TV RESET: A Senior Leadership Forum this summer.
+In case you missed it, VAB + Beet.TV brought you TV RESET: A Senior Leadership Forum in 2020.
 For the very first time, we delivered candid, one-on-one conversations between top agency leads and ad sales executives.
 Here, we rewind three conversations in the all-star line-up that discuss the industry’s most important topics and how they are partnering together to meet marketers needs.

 Sean Cunningham, VAB President & CEO talks about why these conversations are critical in staying ahead of what’s next.

 Laura Molen, President, NBCU Ad Sales

 Louis Carr, President, Media Sales, BET Networks

 Bill Koenigsberg, President & CEO, Horizon Media